 Have you ever tried to email a PDF to someone, only to receive a returned undeliverable message because it was just too large?
-This tip will show you can reduce or compress the size of your PDF file using Acrobat X or XI and how you can apply the same compression setting to multiple files using Acrobat X or XI Std. or Pro..
+This tip will show you can edit a PDF by reducing or compressing the size of your PDF file using Acrobat X or XI and how you can apply the same compression setting to multiple files using Acrobat X or XI Standard or Pro.

 Lori Kassuba December 13, 2011